Powerful OLAP analysis grid

 Ad-hoc Named sets and Calculated measures are another very useful concept for analysts.

 While primarily named sets and calculated measures are created in the OLAP cube, analysts can create a new named set or a calculated measure directly

 in the analysis application which does not need changes in the OLAP cube structure, reprocessing of the cube, nor any services from other IT professionals.

 Similarly, modern OLAP analysis brings the concept of the Ad-hoc 'Drillthrough columns'.

-Subscription in which you can define the time interval in which the results of analyses will be delivered to you by email at a scheduled time.
+delivery in which you can define the time interval in which the results of analyses will be delivered to you by email at the scheduled time.

 This way you can receive your analytics embedded in an email message or attached as an Excel or PDF file.

 - Open the analysis/report for scheduled email delivery.

 - Select scheduled time preferences (including scheduling in various time zones)

 - Select the email template to be used with the scheduled OLAP analysis.